spark3dp/spark-android-SDK/README.md

 ##2.
 Authentication

-Spark API use OAUTH 2.0 authentication.
+Spark API use OAUTH 2.0 authentication.<br>
-There are two types of authentication available:
+There are two types of authentication available:<br>
-Guest Token - For read only permissions.
+* Guest Token - For read only permissions.
 Gives you access to public data on Spark.
-Access Token - For read\write access to a Spark member’s private data.
+* Access Token - For read\write access to a Spark member’s private data.
 Access Tokens require the user to log-in from your app.

 ###2.1 Generate a Guest Token

-SparkAuthentication.getGuestToken(new ISparkResponse<AccessTokenResponse>() {
+<code>SparkAuthentication.getGuestToken(new ISparkResponse<AccessTokenResponse>() {
             @Override
             public void onSparkSuccess(AccessTokenResponse responseObject) {
                 ((EditText)